exposit/katamoiran/_posts/2016-10-14-stats-as-traits.md

 The assumption is these will be spent on things like "athletic", "very good endurance", or "has memorized an encyclopedia" -- traits that are roughly analogous to normal attributes.
 But you don't have to -- any attribute (or aspect of an attribute) that's not covered by a trait is considered to be no penalty and no bonus, ie, a 0 modifier.
 In fact, you can think of the trait points as normal stat modifiers -- a hero with a strength 18 has a +3 modifier, for example.

 Finally, you can combine things down to save space.
 For example, the trait "street smart but not book smart (+2/-2)" would be treated as a positive in the case of street smarts and a penalty if the hero needed to do research.
 It still counts towards your point totals, though, as if it were two traits, one positive and one negative.
+As noted above, it's not too important a distinction, since traits will often flip from positive to negative situationally.

 **Regular Traits**